 When the temperatures begin to rise, our first inclination is to drink as much water as possible.
-This is good, in fact necessary, but there is something else our bodies need as well.
+But there is something else our bodies need as well to keep hydrated.

 Lacto-fermented beverages are naturally fermented through a process of lactic acid bacteria fermentation.
 The acids naturally present plus the sugars used in the ingredients produce a drink more hydrating than water because of its mineral content.

 There is a basic formula for a homemade cultured beverage you can consume on those hot summer days, or whenever you need extra hydration.

 A simple combination of live whey (strained from cultured yogurt or kefir), sugars (juice and or sweeteners), and flavorings (herbs, fruits, extracts, etc.) can be combined with water to make myriad flavors of lacto-fermented hydrating beverages.
 Experiment by using about ½ cup of whey per gallon of water, combined with sweeteners and flavorings.

 There are more specific lacto-fermented beverage recipes you can prepare as well.

 Rejuvelac.
 This age-old fermented beverage is made by sprouting a grain like wheat or barley and then soaking it once more.
 The water from the soaking process is then consumed for its hydrating properties.

 Kombucha.
 This fermented tea beverage is regaining popularity for its delicious and healthful benefits.
 Because of its detoxing properties some find it slightly dehydrating so it is best consumed in smaller quantities along with plenty of fresh water.